 In May of 2014, the Financial Accounting Standards Board (the "FASB") issued Accounting Standard Update ("ASU") No. 2014-09, "Revenue from Contracts with Customers (Topic 606)" ("ASU 2014-09").
 Under ASU 2014-09, an entity is required to follow a five-step process to determine the amount of revenue to recognize when promised goods or services are transferred to customers.
 ASU 2014-09 offers specific accounting guidance for costs to obtain or fulfill a contract with a customer.
 In addition, an entity is required to disclose sufficient information to understand the nature, amount, timing, and uncertainty of revenue and cash flows arising from contracts with customers.
-For public companies, ASU 2014-09 is effective for annual reporting periods beginning after December 15, 2016, including periods within that reporting period, and can be adopted either retrospectively or as a cumulative effect adjustment at the date of adoption, with early adoption not permitted.
-The Company will adopt this guidance beginning with its first quarter ending March 31, 2017.
+Originally, for public companies, ASU 2014-09 was effective for annual reporting periods beginning after December 15, 2016, including periods within that reporting period, and can be adopted either retrospectively or as a cumulative effect adjustment at the date of adoption, with early adoption not permitted.
+In July of 2015, the FASB voted to approve amendments that would defer the effective date by one year to be effective for annual reporting periods beginning after December 15, 2017.
+The amendment allows early adoption, but not before the original effective date of December 15, 2016.
+The Company will adopt this guidance beginning with its first quarter ending March 31, 2018.
 The Company is in the process of evaluating the potential future impact, if any, of ASU 2014-09 on its consolidated financial position, results of operations and cash flows.

 In January of 2015, the FASB issued ASU No. 2015-01, "Extraordinary and Unusual Items (Subtopic 225-20)" ("ASU 2015-01").
-ASU 2015-01 eliminates from generally accepted accounting principles the concept of extraordinary items; such that, an entity will no longer need to assess whether a particular event or transaction event is extraordinary.
+ASU 2015-01 eliminates from U.S. GAAP the concept of extraordinary items; such that, an entity will no longer need to assess whether a particular event or transaction event is extraordinary.
 ASU 2015-01 is effective for annual reporting periods beginning after December 15, 2015, including periods within that reporting period, and early adoption is permitted.
 The Company will adopt this guidance beginning with its first quarter ending March 31, 2016.
 The application of this guidance is not expected to have a material impact on the Company's consolidated financial condition, results of operations or cash flows.